nextflow-io/training/docs/hands_on/04_implementation.md

     tabix ${variantsFile.baseName}.filtered.recode.vcf.gz # (4)!
     ```

-    1. The input variable for the variants file
+    1. The `$variantsFile` variable contains the path to the file with the known variants
-    2. The input variable for the blacklist file
+    2. The `$blacklisted` variable contains the path to the file with the genomic locations which are known to produce artifacts and spurious variants
-    3. The first of the two output files
+    3. The `>` symbol is used to redirect the output to the file specified after it
-    4. Generates the second output file named `"${variantsFile.baseName}.filtered.recode.vcf.gz.tbi"`
+    4.   `tabix` is used here to create the second output that we want to consider from this process

     Try run the pipeline from the project directory with: